Enantioselective radical reactions can be induced by electron spin polarization: A quantum mechanism for Nature's emergent homochirality?

 Experimental\cite{carmeli_spin_2014,eckvahl_direct_2023,eckvahl_detecting_2024} and theoretical works\cite{fay_chirality-induced_2021,fay_origin_2021,fay_spin_2023,chandran_electron_2022,chandran_effect_2022,chiesa_many-body_2024} have found that electron transfer in chiral radical pair systems can be spin-polarisation selective.
-This chirality induced spin selectivity effect is understood as emerging from spin-symmetry breaking in chiral molecules arises from spin-orbit coupling,\cite{bloom_chiral_2024,fransson_chiral_2025,chiesa_chirality-induced_2025} and energy dissipation and decoherence induced by the thermal environment.\cite{fay_origin_2021,fransson_chiral_2025} It therefore seems reasonable to ask, can reactions of spin-polarised radicals be chirality selective?
+This chirality induced spin selectivity effect is understood as emerging from spin-symmetry breaking in chiral molecules arising from spin-orbit coupling,\cite{bloom_chiral_2024,fransson_chiral_2025,chiesa_chirality-induced_2025} and energy dissipation and decoherence induced by the thermal environment.\cite{fay_origin_2021,fransson_chiral_2025} It therefore seems reasonable to ask, can reactions of spin-polarised radicals be chirality selective?
 The key intermediate that will be considered in the potential spin-control of enantioselective reactions is a pair of radicals (or radical ions) \ce{A^$\bullet$} and \ce{B^$\bullet$}.
-It is assumed that the \ce{[A^$\bullet $B^$\bullet$]} system is prochiral, and there exist two rapidly converting chiral forms of the \ce{A^$\bullet $B^$\bullet$} system, which are denoted \ce{[A^$\bullet $B^$\bullet$]_{$R/S$}}.
+It is assumed that the \ce{[A^$\bullet $B^$\bullet$]} system is prochiral, and there exist two rapidly converting chiral forms of the \ce{A^$\bullet $B^$\bullet$} system, which are denoted \ce{[A^$\bullet $B^$\bullet$]_{$R/S$}}, which react irreversibly to form a chiral product.
 These two forms have the same free energy, so they are initially equally populated.
 The radical pair undergoes a spin selective electron (or hole) transfer to a singlet product \ce{{}^SP_{$R/S$}}, and after this recombination the $R/S$ enantiomers cannot interconvert.
 The \ce{{}^SP_{$R/S$}} species could correspond to the final chiral product or could itself be an intermediate which forms some other final products.
 Here it is assumed that the key step involves electron transfer but hole transfer could equally control this process and the theory presented applies equally in this case.
 This scheme is fairly general, for example \ce{A^{$\bullet$}} could could correspond to a partially oxidised (or reduced) intermediate which fluxionally interconverts between enantiomers, and \ce{B^{$\bullet$}} to an oxidising agent (or reducing agent) which completes the reaction and fixes the chirality of the final product.
-Importantly, quantum coherence between radical pair singlet and triplet spin states can be long-lived, as is well established both experimentally and theoretically, so \ce{[A^$\bullet $B^$\bullet$]_{$R/S$}} will undergo coherent spin dynamics; this is illustrated in Fig.~\ref{fig-scheme}.
-This coherence is relatively robust to decoherence,\cite{steiner_magnetic_1989} and it can exist naturally for microseconds in condensed phase,\cite{maeda_chemical_2008,mims_readout_2021,malrieu_magnetic_2014} room temperature systems, which is plenty of time for coherent dynamics to influence chemical reactivity.
+The important steps in the reaction scheme can be summarised as